Workflow volume

 Customer, regulated, physical-world, financial, quality, or brand consequences if AI gets it wrong.

-A system of record, policy engine, reviewer, firmware, or deterministic service can remain authoritative.
+A system of record, policy engine, reviewer, firmware, or deterministic control path can remain authoritative.

 The team can measure cycle time, acceptance, overrides, exceptions, traceability, or business impact.